 How to sing Dream On

-Analyze your vocal range against Steven Tyler's masterpiece.
-Get real-time feedback on pitch, breath control, and the iconic scream.
+Analyze your vocal range against Steven Tyler's power ballad.
+Get real-time feedback on the famous high scream and emotional control.

 Dream On